wp-plugins/shopsite-plugin/readme.txt

 The plugin requires ShopSite v11 SP2 or greater.

-1. Go to the 'Plugins' menu in your WordPress admin console
+1. Select 'Plugins' in your WordPress admin console
-1. Click 'Add New'
+1. Select 'Add New'
-1. Search for 'shopsite'
+1. Search for 'shopsite' in Plugins search box
-1. Click 'Install Now' under 'ShopSite' plugin
+1. Select 'Install Now' under 'ShopSite' plugin
-1. Click 'Activate plugin'
+1. Select 'Activate plugin'
-1. Go to 'ShopSite' under your 'Settings' menu in WordPress admin console
-1. Copy and paste 5 fields from Merchandising->Social Media->Wordpress in your ShopSite backoffice to your WordPress ShopSite plugin config

 == Changelog ==
+= 1.4 =
+* Changed the configuration procedure to only make user copy/paste 1 string instead of 5.
+Added installation tutorial.

 = 1.3 =
 * Changed shopper-facing product download method to allow product display in the blog for some PHP config settings.